larryschirmer/url-shortener/README.md

 ## Populating the database

 Before running the application, you need to populate the database with an intial user.
-Creating additional users is supported via an ETL endpoint, but this requires that the request be sent with a valid admin jwt token.
+Creating additional users is supported via an Admin endpoint, but this requires that the request be sent with a valid admin jwt token.

 - Add admin user to database manually
   - build project `npm run build`